raganwald/presentations/command-pattern.md

 ---

-# why do we have to throw the redo stack away?
+# why do we have to throw the future away?

 ![](images/command/newspapers.jpg)